RSS feedLink to Irishpapermoney main page

 One of the private banks, Montgomery's Northern Bank, converted itself into The Northern Banking Company, a private joint stock bank, in 1824.
 It was Ireland's first joint stock bank since the foundation of the Bank of Ireland in 1783.

-Among the last of the Irish private banks to issue notes was Gibbons & Williams in 1833.
+One of the last of the Irish private banks to issue notes was Gibbons & Williams in 1833.
 It was also one of the most spectacular failures among the note-issuing banks, lasting less than two years in business.

 gibbons and williams 5 pounds 1833